Technical

 *I fire my kilns with visual cones just like one would a gas kiln.

-*These glazes can be quite runny at this temperature so I always leave myself a bit of wiggle room for the glaze to move…sometimes I fire on cookies.
+*Some of these glazes can be quite runny at this temperature so I always leave myself a bit of wiggle room for the glaze to move…sometimes I fire on cookies.

 WOODY’S BASE (from Woody Hughes)